 Not all states recognize equitable fathers, so be sure to investigate your state's laws and/or contact an attorney in your state.

-If paternity is established by one of the methods above, the father is required to provide child support for the child.
+A: If paternity is established by one of the methods above, the father is required to provide child support.
 The father also gets visitation rights and can seek custody of the child.

-Once paternity is established, if the father refuses to pay child support, or does not provide enough, he will be subject to enforcement measures.
-All states have child support or child welfare agencies which can track down "deadbeat dads" through a variety of methods, including social security numbers, employment records, DMV searches, etc. Courts can place liens on property, garnish wages and even imprison fathers who don't pay child support.
-You should explore all options through state and city agencies, or by contacting an attorney in your state who can do this as well as file a motion in court to compel the father to pay.
+Once paternity is established, if the father refuses to pay child support, or does not provide enough, he'll be subject to enforcement measures.
+All states have child support or child welfare agencies which can track down "deadbeat dads" through a variety of methods, including Social Security numbers, employment records, DMV searches, etc. Courts can place liens on property, garnish wages and even imprison fathers who don't pay child support.

-What if I can't afford to file a paternity suit?
+Q: What if I can't afford to file a lawsuit for paternity?